Parsley Days: Folk

 Folk is the way in which something connects traditionally or culturally to the environment around it.
 Parsley Days has an element of folk as it presents real cultural elements of Halifax culture.
 These Haligonian elements include kindness toward one another, giving the best attempt at not hurting others, as well as seeing familiar faces all over the city and using the best method of transportation that suits your situation.
 Each of the elements are visible within the film, presenting a clear link to the real aspect of folk in the North End of Halifax.

 Magical Realism

 Magical realism is the way in which a fictional situation can be represented alongside the real situation, possible to show a change in events or sequence of events, in the past, present or future.
 Parsley Days is one of many films that this element is present in.
 Magical realism is shown in the film in the way the main character, Kate, presents the different ways her life's dilemmas may play out.
 The films main example of magical realism is, when Kate is approaching a surprise party thrown in her honour, she plays out how the party could unfold in her mind, then enters and the real version plays out totally different.

+Soundtrack

+The original score of the film was incidental music created by Rob Benvie & Ian McGettigan, of Thrush Hermit.
+The Music Supervision was done by Colin MacKenzie, of Cinnamon Toast Records and featured a roster of indie music from the Halifax & Canadian music scenes of the time, such as Sloan, The Heavy Blinkers, Piggy, The Inbreds, and Mike O'Neill.

+The soundtrack of the film featured the following songs: